rameshvarun/NeuralKart/README.md

 Our scripts are all written for the BizHawk emulator (tested in version 1.12.2), which has embedded Lua scripting.
 To get BizHawk you first need to install the prerequisites - https://github.com/TASVideos/BizHawk-Prereqs/releases/tag/1.4.
 Then you can download BizHawk (version 1.12.2) and unzip it to any directory - https://github.com/TASVideos/BizHawk/releases/tag/1.12.2

 ### Download Our Pre-trained Weights and Recordings
+These should be unzipped into the folder of the repo.

 - [Save States](https://drive.google.com/open?id=0B7KSCOuXHAaQaGNDWEI2MlBSRDQ) - The states should be accessible as `states/[mode]/[track].state`.
 - [Weights](https://drive.google.com/open?id=0B7KSCOuXHAaQQUY3V2dqQjNNbXM) - The weights should be accessible as `weights/[track].hdf5`